Proudly Serving NC, SC & GA Including - Columbia, Greenville, Augusta, Charlotte and Charleston

 As with most home repairs, some work all of the time, some work some of the time, and some don't work at all.
 Here are two "fixes" that we at Cantey Foundation Specialists do NOT recommend:

-A concrete slab being jackhammered and removed during a floor replacement in Orangeburg.
+A concrete slab being jackhammered and removed during a floor replacement in Anderson.
 A typical replacement can take several weeks to complete.

 Concrete Slab Replacement: